nolawnchairs/eslint-plugin/src/rules/import-order/README.md

 └── package.json
 ```

-Using multiple path aliases in `tsconfig.json`:
+Using multiple path aliases in `tsconfig.json`, whilst valid, does not play well with this rule.
+Thus, the following configuration:

 ```json
 {